petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-4-identity-management-and-security/understanding-liferay-authentication.md

 ![Liferay supports a wide range of third-party identity management and single sign-on solutions.](./understanding-liferay-authentication/images/01.png)

-For example, Liferay can easily be configured to integrate with popular LDAP directories such as Microsoft Active Directory or OpenLDAP.
+For example, Liferay can be configured to integrate with popular LDAP directories such as Microsoft Active Directory or OpenLDAP.
 While for SSO, you can configure a connection to popular SSO providers such as Okta, PingFederate, and Siteminder.
 With these possibilities in mind, let's consider which strategy is best for companies like Clarity Vision Solutions.

 <!--TASK: Add diagrams and explanations for each authentication model, highlighting where Liferay fits in (e.g., Liferay Only, External Service Only, Combination). -->